Rjesh2006/Qrng_test_suites.md/README.md

 ### Purpose
 *Test cases help ensure that the software behaves as expected under various conditions.*

+### Importance of Test Cases

+Test cases are essential for ensuring the quality of a software application.
+Below are some points highlighting their significance:

+- **Identification of Defects and Bugs:** Test cases help in identifying defects and bugs in the software application.

+- **Verification of Requirements:** Test cases assist in verifying whether the software application meets its functional and non-functional requirements.

+- **Validation of Accuracy and Completeness:** Test cases help in validating the accuracy and completeness of the software application.

+- **Establishment of Quality Standards:** Test cases help establish quality standards for the software application.

+- **Progress Tracking:** Test cases assist in tracking the progress of software testing activities.

+- **Guide for Developers:** Test cases act as a guide for developers to fix defects and errors.

+- **Cost Reduction:** Test cases help reduce software development costs by detecting defects early in the development lifecycle.

 ### Components
 1. **Preconditions:** Conditions that must be met before executing the test case.
 2. **Test Steps:** The sequence of actions to perform (e.g., input data, interactions with the software).